fuhrwerk/cytodata-hackathon-2023/README.md

 #  Cytodata hackathon 2023 (WIP)

-Supercomputing environemnt provided by CSC will be used for this hackathon.
+CSC hosts [Cytodata 2023 hackation](https://www.helsinki.fi/en/conferences/cytodata-2023/hackathon) on Puhti supercomputing environement.
 One should have a [user account at CSC](https://docs.csc.fi/accounts/how-to-create-new-user-account/) and be a member of a project which [has access to the Puhti service](https://docs.csc.fi/accounts/how-to-add-service-access-for-project/).
 One can use Puhti web interface (www.puhti.csc.fi) or [SSH client for logging into Puhti](https://csc-training.github.io/csc-env-eff/hands-on/connecting/ssh-puhti.html)

 # A brief primer on using Puhti computing environment
   - *Module system*: CSC uses module system to manage application stack in supercomouting environment.
 Applications installed as modules can be easily accessed for ready use in both interactive and batch jobs.
 Detailed instructions about using modularised applications can be found in [CSC documentation pages](https://docs.csc.fi/computing/modules/) and also on a [course page](https://csc-training.github.io/csc-env-eff/hands-on/modules/modules-puhti.html)